Skip to content

 g_norm: 9.805

-So far, we have introduced all the parameters specific to our sensor setup.
-All sensor intrinsic and exterinsic calibrations and the time offsets.
-However, the VINS-Fusion algorithm is a capable SLAM that can also estimate and enhance the sensor extrinsics and time offsets in real-time.
-Unless you are very confident about your calibration, it is a good idea to allow the VINS to use your calibration info as an initial estimate and improve it on the go.
+So far, we have introduced all the parameters specific to our sensor setup that we acquired from calibration.
+However, the VINS-Fusion is a capable SLAM that can also estimate/enhance the sensor extrinsics and time offsets in real-time.
+Unless you are very confident about your calibration, it is a good idea to allow the VINS to use your calibration info as an initial estimate and improve it on-the-go.
 For that, enable these two configs:

 # Set the values to 0 for disabling and to 1 for enabling